shannonpretorius-cloud/bug-tracking-system/README.md

 ## 7. How to Use the System

 ### Create a Ticket:
-Enter a bug title in the input field and click "Add Ticket".
+Enter brief description, priority, person and project issue is assigned to, detailed description of what is wrong and how it was resolved,then press "Add Ticket".

 ### Edit a Ticket:
-Click the "Edit" button next to a ticket to update its title.
+Click the "View" button on the issue to make some updates.

 ### Delete a Ticket:
 Click the "Delete" button to remove a ticket permanently.

 ### Change Status:
-Click "Change Status" to move the ticket through workflow stages.
+Click "View" to change the issue status.

-### Search Tickets:
-Use the search bar to find tickets by title or status.

-### Filter Tickets:
-Use the dropdown menu to filter tickets by status.

 ### Manage People & Projects:
 Use `people.html` to add team members and `projects.html` to add projects.
-These appear in the dashboard dropdowns.
+These appear on the "Create New Ticket" block.

 ---